 Rowing is a funny sport: seated and facing backwards.
 It’s a nice sport because you’re always on the water; however we’re often wet and cold as a result of being on the water.
 Just like climbing and swimming, rowing has tangible goals and definitive destinations.
 I like sports where you know when you are done and you have a tangible sense of accomplishment related to your achievement.

-My rows always have a destination in mind, and barring bad weather, I seldom turn the boat around until I reach my goal.
+My rows always have a destination in mind, and barring bad weather, or encountering an injured duckling that needs to be taken to shore, I seldom turn the boat around until I reach my goal.
 Like climbing and swimming, I have adventurous rowing goals.

 - 2009.
 SF -> Sacramento (100 miles oneway) – 3 days.
 With Jon and Darren.